Tourism & hospitality jobs

 The tourism and hospitality sector is big business in New Zealand.
 In fact, it’s currently our second largest export earner, providing nearly 17.1% of total export revenues.
 Visitors spent $10 billion for the year ending December 2016, up 12.2% on the previous year.

 Of course, we’ve got great scenery - and air travel is far more accessible now than it used to be.
 But the success of New Zealand’s tourism and hospitality businesses isn’t just down to luck.

-Overseas visitor numbers, which topped 3 million in August 2015 (up 7.8% on the previous year), have doubled every decade since 1970.
-Visitors come from a diverse range of countries: in order, our top 10 tourism markets are Australia, China, USA, UK, Japan, Germany, South Korea, Canada, Singapore, India.
+Overseas visitor numbers, which topped 3.7 million in the year ending January 2018 (up 5% on the previous year), have doubled every decade since 1970.
+Visitors come from a diverse range of countries: in order, our top 10 tourism markets are Australia, China, USA, UK, Germany, Japan, South Korea, Canada, Singapore, India.
 Each of these groups have their own characteristics and expectations.

 To meet their demands, the industry has had to lift its game and work at truly international standards, in the process creating great opportunities for its employees.